Dr Gagandeep Rajpal

 MBBS, FRACGP, DCH

-Dr Rajlakshmi joins Cairns Doctors and has been caring for the Cairns the community since 2013.
+Dr Rajlakshmi moved her practice to Cairns Doctors and has been caring for the Cairns the community since 2013.

 Full BIO to come.